Thorium/the-elmish-book/chapters/scaling/parsing-date-segments.md

 # Parsing Date Segments

-A lot of times, the URL may contain a segment that represent a *date*, these dates can be encoded in multiple ways such as:
+A lot of times, the URL may contain a segment that represents a *date*, these dates can be encoded in multiple ways such as:
  - `/visitors/report/{day:int}-{month:int}-{year:int}`
  - `/orders/filter?from={day:int}-{month:int}-{year:int}`